 Very simply, digital data standards are an agreed upon collection of naming conventions and values.
 They are a constant all of your digital technologies should abide by.
 By having these data standards in place and globally used, everything that follows, from customer experience to digital analytics, benefits.
 Data integrity is high and data flow is accurate.
+You and everyone in your organization have a common understanding of what your data means.
 A little more explanation:

-- Using standard, agreed upon data structures and values has a wide array of application across your organization
+- Using standard, agreed upon data structure and values has a wide array of application across your organization

 - They provide you consistent results in retrieval, access and use